About the School

-The Institute of Veterinary Science in Liverpool was the first veterinary institute to be part of a University, and has always been a leading education provider for the vets of the future.
-We are unique among British veterinary institutes in having two on-site working farms as well as two referral hospitals, and three first opinion practices, (the practice has full hospitalisation and surgical facilities).
+The School of Veterinary Science in Liverpool was the first veterinary School to be part of a University, and has always been a leading education provider for the vets of the future.
+We are unique among British veterinary schools in having two on-site working farms as well as two referral hospitals, and three first opinion practices, (the practice has full hospitalisation and surgical facilities).
 This enables undergraduates to gain valuable hands-on experience of all aspects of veterinary practice: equine, large animal, and small animal.

 Based on the main University of Liverpool campus, and at our dedicated Leahurst campus in Cheshire, we also offer postgraduate courses alongside a full calendar of day, evening, and online Continuing Professional Development courses for veterinary surgeons, veterinary nurses, and chartered physiotherapists.

 Our overriding aim is to be a centre for regional, national and international excellence in research and learning in animal health and welfare.
 We aim to produce the world’s best veterinary surgeons by providing relevant training underpinned with the latest scientific knowledge.